byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - As discussed earlier, **race conditions** occur when multiple threads access and modify shared data concurrently, leading to unpredictable and incorrect results.
 The order of operations becomes non-deterministic.
 - **Without proper synchronization**, data can become corrupted or inconsistent due to partial updates or interleaved operations.
 - Shared memory issues can be **extremely difficult to debug** due to their non-deterministic nature and the potential for subtle timing-dependent errors.
-For example, adding a `print()` statement will change the timing of your threads and cause a different result.
+For example, adding print() statement will change the timing of your threads and cause a different result.

 ### Race Conditions